-At Retirement Suites by the Lake, part of Greenwood Retirement Communities, seniors are staying positive, thanks in part to their dogs, who help them keep socially and physically active.
-They embrace the freedom to keep exploring life with the confidence gained by their trust in being safe, thanks to great care from staff there.
+At Retirement Suites by the Lake, also part of Greenwood, seniors stayed positive through the pandemic, thanks in part to their dogs, who helped them stay socially and physically active.
+Seniors here embrace the freedom to keep exploring life with the confidence gained by their trust in being safe, thanks to great care from staff there.

 A daughter's love makes local news, at Promenade

-In April, Ottawa's Promenade Seniors' Suites & Retirement Residence made local headlines with a story of Martine Menard exercising with her father.
+In April of last year, Ottawa's Promenade Seniors' Suites & Retirement Residence made local headlines with a story of Martine Menard exercising with her father.
 She planned on celebrating her father's 84th birthday with more exercise!
 Watch the heartwarming video below, showcasing her daily devotion to her father and her trust in the caring staff at Promenade.